The Martial Compendium 5E

 Requires: Any ranged or thrown weapon.

-When a creature enters the normal Range of a ranged or thrown weapon you wield, you may use your Reaction and a superiority die to make a ranged weapon attack with that weapon.
-On a hit, you add the superiority die to the attack's damage roll.
+When a creature enters the normal Range of a ranged or thrown weapon you wield, you may use your Reaction to make a ranged weapon attack with that weapon.

 Rallying Cry

-On an allied creatures turn, you can use your Reaction and expend one superiority die to inspire one of your companions.
+On an allied creatures turn, you can use your Reaction to incite one of your companions.
 When you do so, choose a friendly creature who can see or hear you.
-Until end of turn, it may use the Dash action as a Bonus action and adds you superiority die to their next attack roll.
+Until the end of its next turn, it may use the Dash action as a Bonus action.

 Rain of Arrows